niamhmacsweeney/ABCD_data_management/README.md

     There are SO many amazing resources on this website including lectures, videos, hands-on tutorials and code.
 Niamh MacSweeney attended the 2021 workshop so if      you have any questions, please reach out to her.

- 4. ABCD Data Dictionary: <a href="https://nda.nih.gov/data_dictionary.html?source=ABCD%2BRelease%2B4.0&submission=ALL">https://nda.nih.gov/data_dictionary.html?source=ABCD%2BRelease%2B4.0&submission=ALL</a>
+ 4. ABCD Data Dictionary: <a href="https://nda.nih.gov/data_dictionary.html?source=ABCD%2BRelease%2B4.0&submission=ALL">Found at this link</a>

     The data dictionary is a good resource for checking variable names within specific measures.
 See "Practical guide" paper for a detailed walk through of the data dictionary.